-Polycystic ovarian syndrome is a lifetime affair.
-What you should know about how to get pregnant with PCOS:
+Polycystic ovary syndrome is a lifetime affair.
+Here’s what you should know about how to get pregnant with PCOS.

 PCOS manifests often in the late teens early twenties often causing irregular menstrual cycles and elevated androgen (male hormone) levels.
 This hyperandrogenemia can manifest in unrelenting acne, hair loss upon the head and development of hair on the face, chest and back.
 When a couple is trying to get pregnant with PCOS, our efforts focus on reversing the abnormalities and restoring menstrual function.
 However, when reproductive needs are satisfied, PCOS remains.